 - Why has Prevenar 13 been approved?

-In adults and the elderly, the Committee noted that invasive pneumococcal disease may be an important health problem and that the benefit in terms of protection outweighed the risk of adverse reactions.
+In adults and the elderly, the Committee noted that community-acquired pneumonia and invasive pneumococcal disease may be an important health problem and that the benefit in terms of protection outweighed the risk of adverse reactions.
+For the prevention of pneumonia, although the use of Prevenar 13 was only investigated in adults over 65 years of age, the CHMP considered that the results could also be applied to younger adults as studies have shown that their immune response is similar or higher than that among adults older than 65.

 The European Commission granted a marketing authorisation valid throughout the European Union for Prevenar 13 on 9 December 2009.